Hannalysis/100DaysOfCode/README.md

     dragElement.style.left = ogXPos + 'px';
     dragElement.style.right = ogYPos + 'px';

-Evntually, I settled with using the cloning method.
+Eventually, I settled with using the cloning method.
 However, in my solution this still only allows the draggable process to occur on each instrument box once, but at least 'returns' (is replaced) to the original position:

     //with supporting code for every populated element let dragElementClone = dragElement.cloneNode(true);